 Varieties of Phyllostachys viridis

 Robert Young, also called Sulphurea, is a cultivar of the species of Phyllostachys viridis.
 But the original species is less common.
-Lacking the striking variegation of Robrt Young, this is still a good bamboo for a many purposes, as an ornamental and for crafts.
+Lacking the striking variegation of Robert Young, this is still a good bamboo for many purposes, as an ornamental and for crafts.

 Phyllostachys viridis var. ‘mitis’ is another subspecies to be aware of.
-Similar in size and growth habit, it has light green culm without strips.
+Similar in size and growth habit, it has light-green culms without stripes.
+The towering poles often bend, refusing to grow straight, which creates visual interest but can frustrate the eco-friendly carpenter.

 Uses for Phyllostachys viridis

-This is an excellent, beautiful bamboo variety for ornamental purposes, bring color to the garden or providing a privacy screen.
+This is an excellent, beautiful bamboo variety for ornamental purposes, bringing color to the garden or providing a privacy screen.
 Native to China, it’s especially adaptable for the temperate climates of North America and Europe.
-The culms aren’t huge but they have are good-sized and can be used for crafts or furniture making.
+The culms aren’t huge, but they are a good size and can be used for crafts or furniture making.
 Once dried, the stripes will not be visible.
-The shoots, like most varieties of Phylostachys, are edible and can be prepared in numerous ways.
+The shoots, like most varieties of Phyllostachys, are edible and can be prepared in numerous ways.

 Learn more